An efficient and energy stable framework for phase field simulations of grain growth in additive manufacturing: Introduction

+To exam the performance of the framework, we performed both 2D and 3D phase field simulations of grain growth and used the Rosenthal’s solution \cite{Rosenthal1946} to mimic the temperature evolution in a laser powder bed fusion AM process.
+The model parameters, including physical and kinetic parameters, are considered to be representative for AM 316L stainless steel and were chosen from the literature.
+Both the accuracy and energy stability of the numerical schemes were carefully examined.
+It is found that the proposed method can enable two orders-of-magnitude larger time steps than a traditional explicit scheme, without violating the energy stability requirement.
+The simulation results are accurate and can reproduce the key observations of the experiments \cite{Chadwick2025} regarding different scan speeds and kinetic anisotropy effects.

 This paper is organized as follows.
-Section 2 presents the theory of the phase field model and the key assumptions and a finite element formulation.
-Section 3 presents the proposed time integration and the revisited discrete energy law and the energy stability analysis.
-Section 4 presents some 2D and 3D numerical experiments using the proposed method.
+Section 2 presents the key assumptions and theory of the phase field model and the proposed computational framework.
+A detailed finite element formulation and the time integration schemes will be presented, along with a required discrete energy law and the energy stability analysis.
+Section 3 presents the 2D and 3D phase field simulation results.
 Finally, the paper closes with some concluding remarks.